0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 and
 it can be reselected to the same oracle if you have enough tokens associated.

-## Deregister as a deposit or withdrawal oracle node
+## Deregister as a deposit or a withdrawal oracle node

 To deregister as a deposit or withdrawal oracle node you need to disassociate your tokens from the Large Oracle contract.
 After disassociating tokens from the Large Oracle contract the tokens will no longer be available